miklevin/MikeLev.in/api.md

 }
 ```

-Rationale: This depth distribution shows how many URLs exist at each click depth level from the homepage (depth 0).
+**Rationale**: This depth distribution shows how many URLs exist at each click depth level from the homepage (depth 0).
 A healthy site typically has most content within 3-4 clicks, so this data helps identify potential deep crawl issues.

 # Use Case: How To Fetch and Process Project Analysis Data from the Botify API with Error Handling and Progressive Data Saving